Mobile launcher platform: Vulcan

 United Launch Alliance's Vulcan will use an MLP similar in design to the one used by the Atlas V when launching from SLC-41, altered to support the former's larger design.
 The VLP (Vulcan Launch Platform) stands 183 ft tall, and when complete will weigh 1.3 e6lb.
 It will be equipped with various electronics, power-lines, and cables to support and control the rocket.
 For the initial Vulcan-Centaur configuration, the MLP will supply liquefied natural gas and liquid oxygen to the first stage, and liquid hydrogen and liquid oxygen to the Centaur upper stage.
 As of 24 October 2019, the basic structure has been completed, but the umbilicals and equipment have yet to be installed.
+As of 2024, there are two VLP’s allowing for parallel processing.

 Other uses

 Japanese H-IIA and H-IIB rockets utilize an MLP when launching from the Yoshinobu Launch Complex.

 The PSLV, GSLV, and GSLV Mark III rockets utilize an MLP called the Mobile Launch Pedestal.
 The rockets are stacked on the Mobile Launch Pedestal in the Vehicle Assembly Building (VAB; not to be confused with the NASA building with the same name), and are then rolled-out towards the launch pad.

+Several rockets from the Ariane family use a MLP.
+First one was the Ariane 4, replacing the assembly on pad used by previous Ariane rockets with a purpose-built 80-metre (260 ft) tall vertical assembly hall and a special railway to the launch pad.
+The follow-on Ariane 5 also used a similar system, with the Launcher Integration Building (BIL) handling assembly of the rocket, and the Final Assembly Building (BAF) mating it with the payload, before the completed rocket gets transfered to the Launch Zone (ZL) for liftoff.